 Enhancing the The New School’s capacity for socially-engaged learning and scholarship by rebuilding a knowledge hub

-The pre-existing platform was a beta site constructed on Squarespace with various inherent platform-based shortcomings on both the content and design fronts.
+The pre-existing platform was a beta site on Squarespace.
+We learnt about its various platform-inherent shortcomings on both content and design fronts.
 Overall, there was also a lack of understanding about different user groups and their goals & expectations from the online platform.
 Preliminary research and initial usability testing helped map out some of the challenges and opportunity areas.